ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d27-Assignment 5: Text-Based Proposal.md

 This proposal introduces a project to develop and facilitate collaboration on a specification, a library, and a model community, to serve as resources and infrastructure for innovative communities.

-# Computer-free project strategy

-This is a modified version of the proposal to illustrate that information technology systems are not a critical part of it: it omits all references to or dependency on electronic information technology systems.

-Computers are not necessary, central, or even all that relevant to the core goals of this project.
-They play a role in it as proposed due to how they can simplify, facilitate, and expedite its development, implementation, and use.
-However, the information technology elements of the proposal could simply be omitted without significant loss or change to the project, and the remainder of the proposal implemented as described (using traditional "paper office" or similar tools for communication, knowledge storage, and management).
-Taking this further, remote medieval monasteries are perhaps somewhat similar to what this project would look like without any modern technologies, in that they were self-sustaining communities based on a known, adaptable model (and tended towards the preservation of knowledge).

-The extensive focus on the information technology aspects in the proposal is largely a product of their impressive capabilities and flexibility, and my personal interest in and frustration with them and their potential, and recognition of the value they could hold for society and this project.

 # The problem

 There is no project that is successfully systematically supporting the libre development and distribution as best as possible of the full set of knowledge and resources needed to support humans' standard of living.
 "Libre" refers to the ethical principle of freedom of knowledge, whereby knowledge is provided with the legal protection of rights such as modification and redistribution.
 (For specifics on this project's goals and strategies in libre licensing, see the "Licensing" section below.)
-This results in wasted effort on developing redundant proprietary technologies (for instance, multiple non-interoperable word processing apps), regressions in standards of living caused by the unavailability of proprietary systems (for instance, not being able to use the features of a previous version of a word processing app that some capabilities removed), and the incalculable loss of shared cultural heritage through inconsistent or nonexistent archival practices (and in many cases active hostility towards historical preservation, especially in the interest of short-term personal economic gain) (for instance, the loss of many historic films and television series to neglect or deliberate destruction).

 There is also no project that is successfully ensuring the availability of communities managed in the long-term interest of their constituents, humanity, and the environment.
 This results in human suffering and inequality (for instance, the dramatic disparities in income between race, gender, and economic groups), catastrophic cultural and historical loss (for instance, as in the loss of the National Museum of Brazil), and prolonged global ecological crises (for instance, deforestation and climate change) caused by government and corporate apathy and abuse.